binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

         wireless-channel 1
         wireless-essid call-code-mesh
         wireless-mode ad-hoc
-        wireless-ap 01:12:23:34:45:56
     ```

     You can replace:

     - the channel number with a [valid 2.4 GHz WiFi channel number for your region](https://en.wikipedia.org/wiki/List_of_WLAN_channels) (most regions support channels 1 to 11)
     - the essid with a network name of your choosing
-    - the ap with any valid address (6, 2 digit hexadecimal numbers, separated by colons)

     However, these values must be the same on ALL devices that will form your mesh network.

-6. Ensure the batman-adv kernel module is loaded at boot time by issuing the following command : ```echo 'batman-adv' | sudo tee --append /etc/modules```
+5. Ensure the batman-adv kernel module is loaded at boot time by issuing the following command : ```echo 'batman-adv' | sudo tee --append /etc/modules```
-7. Stop the DHCP process from trying to manage the wireless lan interface by issuing the following command : ```echo 'denyinterfaces wlan0' | sudo tee --append /etc/dhcpcd.conf```
+6. Stop the DHCP process from trying to manage the wireless lan interface by issuing the following command : ```echo 'denyinterfaces wlan0' | sudo tee --append /etc/dhcpcd.conf```
-8. Make sure the startup script gets called by editing file **/etc/rc.local** as root user, e.g.
+7. Make sure the startup script gets called by editing file **/etc/rc.local** as root user, e.g.

     - ```sudo vi /etc/rc.local```
     - ```sudo nano /etc/rc.local```